abdullah-al-masud/msdlib/README.md

     grouped_mode:
 </h3></center>

 This function calculates the mode for grouped data.
-It iterated over different number of groupings and tries to find the most accurate mode value for a grouped data.
+It iterates over different number of groupings and tries to find the most accurate mode value for a grouped data.
 It also have supports to ignore one or more values when calculating mode.

 <center><h3>
     get_edges_from_ts: